Universal Serial Bus

 NRZI produces a change in the signal indicating a logic zero, no change indicates a logic one.
 Bit stuffing is used with NRZI to stop the signal remaining in the steady state condition; if more then 6 ones are transmitted (no change in the signal) a zero is inserted to produce a transition.
 NRZI, with bit stuffing is self clocking, allowing the receiver to synchronize with the transmitter.

-Note; the first USB 3.0 flash drive will be released in December 2009, but there are no USB 3.0 compatible computers.
+Note; the first USB 3.0 flash drive were released in 2010, but there seems to be many products by the end of 2011.

 {USB Bus Index}